GDPR Compliance

 Creating awareness about the implications of data privacy among all the internal and external stakeholders aka. employees, contractors, freelancers, vendors and business partners is the first step towards GDPR compliance.
 The leadership team should understand the importance of data protection and the same has to be effectively communicated to the entire team via a top-down approach.
 Moreover, conducting training and awareness about data privacy is mandated by GDPR under article 47 & article 39

-Conducting an in-house audit about all the data your organization holds – how it is generated, stored, transferred and used will give you a high level overview of the potential data risks you are currently sitting on.
-This in-house audit report can be of great help when you want to prepare your RFP to send to GDPR consultants.
+Conducting an in-house Data Protection Audit for all the systems processing personal data in your organization including but not limited to – how PII is generated, stored, transferred and shared will give you a high level overview of the potential untreated data risks.

 After you hire a GDPR Consultant